browserengineering/book/book/animations.md

                 composited_layer.draw(canvas, draw_offset)
 ```

+This is the overall structure.
+Now I'll show how to implement `can_merge`,
+`raster` and `draw` on a `CompositedLayer`.

 ::: {.further}
 Why is it that flattening a recursive display list into paint chunks is
 possible?
 After all, visual effects in the DOM really are nested.

-In fact, the implementation of `Browser.draw` in this section is
+The implementation of `Browser.draw` in this section is
-incorrect for the case of nested visual effects (such as if there is a
+indeed incorrect for the case of nested visual effects (such as if there is a
 composited animation on a DOM element underneath another one).
 To fix it
 requires determining the necessary "draw hierarchy" of `CompositedLayer`s into
 a tree based on their visual effect nesting, and allocating intermediate